ChilliCream/hotchocolate-docs/docs/parser.md

 Here are some important base classes:

-- SyntaxVisitor
+- `SyntaxVisitor`
   The `SyntaxVisitor` provides the basic visitation methods without any functionality to traverse the tree.

-- SyntaxWalkerBase
+- `SyntaxWalkerBase`
-  The `SyntaxWalkerBase` builts upon the `SyntaxVisitor` and adds basic functionality like `VisitMany` for traversing syntax nodes.
+  The `SyntaxWalkerBase` built upon the `SyntaxVisitor` and adds basic functionality like `VisitMany` for traversing syntax nodes.

-- SchemaSyntaxWalker
+- `SchemaSyntaxWalker`
-  The `SchemaSyntaxWalker` builts upon the `SyntaxWalkerBase` and adds functionality to automatically traverse type system syntax nodes.
+  The `SchemaSyntaxWalker` built upon the `SyntaxWalkerBase` and adds functionality to automatically traverse type system syntax nodes.
 This syntax walker ignores query syntax nodes.

   In order to visit a specific type definition syntax node override the related visitation node and add your code.
-If you want the syntax walker to keep traversing after your code has been executed invoke the the original method implementation of the visitation-method after or before your code.
+If you want the syntax walker to keep traversing after your code has been executed invoke the original method implementation of the visitation-method after or before your code.

   ```csharp
   protected override void VisitDirectiveDefinition(